GlenAshwood/VagrantProject/README.md

 Remote file location:  /opt/webapp/views/landing.ejs Local file location:  ./webapp/views/landing.ejs
 ```
-Once fully deployed, you are able to make dynamic changes to the landing page and see them by refreshing your web browser
+Once fully deployed, you are able to make dynamic changes to the landing page and see them by refreshing your web browser.
+I have highlighted within the HTML body where you can add your own code to test.
 ```
 <!-- You can add extra text between the <h3> and </h3> below to see the automatic update when refreshed-->
 <h3> </h3>